Erfan-ram/person-detection-PyQt-yolo/README.md

 pip install ultralytics PyQt6 telebot opencv-python
 ```

-## Implementation
-The application is structured around a PyQt6 interface that connects to video sources, processes frames through the YOLO detection model, and displays the results with appropriate visual indicators.
-The system can process live webcam .
-This project demonstrates the integration of modern deep learning techniques with desktop application development to create practical computer vision solutions.

 ## Future Roadmap
 ### Planned Features
 - [x] Multiple detection confidence levels (High, Medium, Low)
 - [ ] Add facial recognition capability to identify unique individuals and track their presence over time